 OK, for those of you who are really into the science of this, below is the technical formula.
 Yes I know, ‘What on Earth does it mean?’
 Simply put, it is the discount rate (the letter r for ‘Rate’ in the formula) that makes net present value (NPV) of the number of cash receipts (C) equal the initial investment; the higher the discount rate, the better the return on the investment.
 Think of it as which would you rather have, an 11% rate of return or a 7% rate of return on your investment?

-So to compare the two investments, the ‘N’ (time period) and the initial investment must be equal.
+To compare the two investments, the ‘N’ (time period) and the initial investment must be equal.
 What ends up not being equal is the actual amount of cash return depicted by ‘C’ which then changes the value of ‘R’.
 Remember, the higher the ‘R’ the better the investment.

-So let’s go back to the hot dog cart.
+Let’s go back to the hot dog cart.
 Again, both licenses are for one year.
 If you know that City ‘A’ will generate a $37,000 profit and City ‘B’ will generate a $39,500 profit.
 Then obviously, the cash flow is higher in City ‘B’ and therefore the ‘R’ must be higher in order to bring the NPV of the investment back to $100.

 Mistaken Application of IRR